Bucek Depp: Career

 His father Yus Mahfud Muchtar is a betawi of Arab descent and his mother Eleonora is Dutch.
 His real name is Al Arthur Muchtar, his moniker Bucek Depp was given to him as a teen when he started his modeling career.
 He is the older brother of the Indonesian actor Al Fathir Muchtar who was also a model in his youth, and the brother-in-law of the actress Fera Feriska (since 2006).

+Personal life

+Bucek was married to Titi DJ on May 9, 1995.
+They have three children, namely Salmaa Chetizsa, Salwaa Chetizsa and Daffa Jenaro.
+However, in 1997 they decided to divorce."